benjamin-pieczynski/Mojo_Anaconda_Env_Linker/README.md

 2.)
 Move the files to the desired directory and give them executabke premissions `chmod +x init_mojoconda.sh`

 3.)
-Include an alias for each script in a .bash .bashrc .bash_aliases or .zshrc.
+Include an alias for each script in a .bash .bashrc .bash_aliases or .zshrc. ***Optional Step

 4.) `source ~/.your_bash_file`